crypto101/book/stream-ciphers.rst

 into blocks, an attacker would only be able to see that a ciphertext block, and therefore a plaintext block, was repeated.

-We'll now illustrate the many flaws of ECB mode with two attacks.
+We'll now illustrate the many flaws of :term:`ECB mode` with two attacks.
 First, we'll exploit the fact that repeating plaintext blocks result in repeating ciphertext blocks, by visually inspecting an encrypted image.
-Then, we'll demonstrate that attackers can often decrypt messages encrypted in ECB mode by communicating with the person performing the encryption.
+Then, we'll demonstrate that attackers can often decrypt messages encrypted in :term:`ECB mode` by communicating with the person performing the encryption.

 Visual inspection of an encrypted stream